cerner/fhir.cerner.com/content/authorization.md

   authorization workflow when used in context with their organization.

-> _NOTE_:  Cerner currently does not support offline_access support for such applications.

 - How can I embed my SMART<sup>®</sup> on FHIR<sup>®</sup>
   application in another application, such as inside of a web view or iframe and still orchestrate the authorization